takihasan/ECE9143/README.md

 tensorboardX==2.1
 ```

-To install all the dependencies, run this command.
+To install all the dependencies, run this command in your local machine.
 ```
 pip install -r requirements.txt
 ```